warren-bank/node-denodeify/README.md

     * input: `(ResponseObject)`
   * Request object is a writable stream
   * Response object is a readable stream
-* Changes to Signature of Function:
+* Changes to signature of Function (via the Proxy):
   * input: `(options[, PostData])`
     * acceptable formats of `PostData`:
       * string (ex: `'a=1&b-2'`)